calc1f4r/Mon-tout/general-findings/Generalchecks.md

 **Impact**: Critical
 **Likelihood**: Medium
 **Description**: Price feeds or oracles that can be manipulated may lead to economic exploits and fund theft.

+**Context**: Oracle manipulation has become a primary attack vector in DeFi.
+The Harvest Finance ($34M) and Cheese Bank ($3.3M) exploits involved flash loan attacks that manipulated price oracles.
+Protocols relying on single price sources or AMM pools with low liquidity as price references are particularly vulnerable.
+Modern DeFi systems typically require multiple oracle sources with deviation checks and TWAP (time-weighted average price) mechanisms.

 **Vulnerable Code**:
 ```solidity